3fs/k8s-workshop/03_helm/00_install_helm.md

 Since version 3, `helm` does no longer require server side component - tiller.

-To use `helm` valid `KUBECONFIG` file needs to bo available.
-The workshop containers already include `helm` binaries and valid `KUBECONFIG` file.
+To use `helm` a valid `KUBECONFIG` file needs to be available.
+The workshop containers already include both.

 ## Next: [Install charts](./01_install_chart.md)